 At all ages you will marvel at the beauty of Plitvice National Park and the numerous lakes and waterfalls that have formed over time.
 Everywhere you turn there is another waterfall to admire or a natural wonder to excite.

 However, as we found out on our visit, even on a rare rainy day, it’s still a popular destination for all ages!
 But oh boy… walking around a National Park with young kids in the rain, now that was a family travel experience I could have gone without!!
 HA… only joking!
 Totally worth it.

-We are still so glad we had the chance to experience Plitvice National Park in all it’s glory though!
+We are still so glad we had the chance to experience Plitvice National Park in all it’s glory!
 You just have to look at the photos to see how stunning it is!

 The most popular option for visiting the lakes is of course a guided tour through the National Park to see many of the most famous and scenic areas, and they are breathtaking!
 There are waterfalls of all sizes everywhere you turn and the most crystal clear water.